 Year 10 Unit Description Assessment Overview Unit 1 Introduction to Psychology and Statistics This unit comprises of a range of foundational psychological concepts that will introduce many perspectives and theories that underpin the study of psychology.
 A variety of relevant theorists and their ideas will be investigated in addition to concepts relating to scientific method, statistics, ethical considerations, scientific writing and research methods.
-Students will develop their ability to accurately interpret data and be able to draw conclusions from these.
-Research Investigation Data Test Unit 2 Brain and Nervous System Students will continue to apply their knowledge and understanding of statistics to a variety of data sets.
-Foundational concepts relating to the role of the brain will be covered including brain investigative techniques, the basic structure and function of the nervous system and the role and structure of different types of neurons.
-Supervised Assessment Unit 3 States of Consciousness and the Function of Sleep Sleep plays a critical role in the function of a human being.
-This unit explores the psychological construct of consciousness, including normal waking consciousness and altered states of consciousness.
-Students will also investigate why humans need to sleep in addition to looking at the various stages of sleep humans are in during sleep.
-Sleep disorders will also be explored and possible interventions to treat these.
-Student Experiment Unit 4 Intelligence and Motivation In this unit Students will explore the concept of intelligence and factors that influence intelligence, including the interaction of genetic and environmental factors.
-Motivation will be investigated and the role it plays in achievements.
+Students will develop their ability to accurately analyse data and be able to draw conclusions from this data.
+Research Investigation Unit 2 Brain and Nervous System Students will continue to apply their knowledge and understanding of statistics to a variety of data sets.
+Foundational concepts relating to the role of the brain will be covered including brain investigative techniques, the basic structure and function of the nervous system, and the role and structure of different types of neurons.
+Supervised Assessment Unit 3 Cognitive Development and Learning Students will understand how the human brain changes in structure and function as we grow from infants into adulthood and consider the role of attachment in psychological development.
+Students will describe the different types and models of memory and investigate variables that can improve learning and recall.
+Student Experiment Unit 4 Intelligence and Motivation In this unit, students will explore the concept of intelligence and factors that influence intelligence, including the interaction of genetic and environmental factors.
+Motivation will be investigated and the role it plays in achievement.
 Supervised Assessment